dedalusmax/live-chef/cli-steps.md

 This session is aiming to demonstrate the ease of development of Angular 4 application from scratch.
 Based on the LiveChefService project (an RTC app written in Knockout 3).

+### Preparation
+> open Visual Studio 2017 with the LiveChefService project and build it

 ## Step 1: getting the project ready

 - open Visual Studio Code